 Nobody has time to read pages of text nowadays.
 If you feel a need to express yourself, it’s best to do it on Facebook or in your blog.
 Keep your message as short and expressive as possible.

-Double check your email before sending.
+Double-check your email before sending it.
 Grammar errors may not only dissuade your potential attendees from paying for your webinar or conference but also cause them to unsubscribe from you altogether.
 You can use a free grammar checker or grammarly.com in order to avoid mistakes.

 Have an eye-catching and promising call to action button

-If your potential attendee can’t find a button to pay for your event, most likely they will just leave and look for a different proposition (unless they are loyal, or your offer is really something special).
+If your potential attendee can’t find a button to pay for your event, most likely, they will leave and look for a different proposition (unless they are loyal or your offer is something special).
 In any case, you do not want to risk annoying your customers.

-Make the CAT button bigger, use contrasting colors and professional designs with sufficient white space.
-Personalize the button to make it match your offer (Boost Your Traffic Now instead of a simple Register).
-Learn more about call to action buttons in this article.
+Make the CTA button bigger, and use contrasting colours and professional designs with sufficient white space.
+Personalize the button to match your offer (Boost Your Traffic Now instead of a simple Register).
+Learn more about call-to-action buttons in this article.

 A few words about sponsors